-Confidential information is regularly made available, subject to confidentiality or non-disclosure agreements, for the purpose of evaluating credit transactions.
+Confidential information is regularly made available, subject to confidentiality or nondisclosure agreements, for the purpose of evaluating credit transactions.
 Any non-public information received under such arrangements is only permitted for use in evaluating the applicable credit transaction.
-While such information could be beneficial to equity portfolio clients where related securities are held, under PIM's applicable policies and procedures, such restricted information may not be shared with the equity management team.
-Further, although PIM does not intend to access material non-public information ("MNPI"), there is the possibility that such information is inadvertently received.
+While such information could be beneficial to equity portfolio clients where related securities are held, under PIM's applicable policies and procedures, such restricted information may only be shared with the equity analysts for the purposes of evaluating the applicable credit transaction.

+Although PIM does not intend to access material non-public information ("MNPI"), there is the possibility that such information is inadvertently received.
 In the event PIM is unable to effectively wall off such information, trading in equity and/or credit portfolios may be adversely impacted as PIM would be unable to direct transactions in a portfolio name while PIM remains in possession of related MNPI.
 In such a case, the inability to buy or sell affected securities in portfolios could impact investment results.

 While PIM does not anticipate that there will be any material impact to its clients, to ensure that conflicts are adequately addressed, PIM maintains applicable policies and procedures so that appropriate measures are taken to evaluate the potential impact of obtaining any information associated with an investment issued by any companies held in PIM portfolios.
-For purposes of managing the potential conflicts which may arise from PIM investing in the same issuer for both its equity clients and its credit clients, the CCO may erect an information barrier around certain affected employees ("Access Persons"), and others, as necessary.
-If an information barrier is put in place, Access Persons are required to withhold any information surrounding the issuer from any other PIM employee and may not have any discussions or provide any input into investment decision making outside of the credit strategy.
-In turn, where necessary, the CCO may also erect information barriers around certain personnel that are not Access Persons which prohibits the sharing of information with anyone who is an Access Person.
-The CCO may also classify any individual in the firm as an Access Person for a period of time if necessary to ensure that information remains contained and monitored between the equity and credit strategy teams.
+For purposes of managing the potential conflicts which may arise from PIM investing in the same issuer for both its equity clients and its credit clients, the CCO may erect an information barrier around certain credit strategy access persons, and others, as necessary.
+If an information barrier is put in place, such persons are required to withhold any information surrounding the issuer from any other PIM employee and may not have any discussions or provide any input into investment decision-making outside of the credit strategy.
+In turn, where necessary, the CCO may also erect information barriers around certain personnel that are not credit strategy access persons.
+The CCO may take additional steps from time to time as deemed necessary to ensure that information remains contained and monitored between the equity and credit strategy teams.